 If you already have the file uploaded, the existing version will be overwritten by the uploaded version automatically.

 The maximum size for the entire file store is 1GB.

 - Go to /login > Public Portals > HTML Templates.

-- Change the Current Template dropdown to the template used by your public site or create a new one.
+- Select the template to edit, or create a new one.

 <link href="/files/stylesheet.css?view=1" rel="stylesheet" type="text/css" />

 - Save your changes, switch to the /login > Public Portals > Public Sites tab, and click the URL of the site which is using the HTML template you just saved.

 If no site is currently using your template, edit or create a site which does so.
 Once the site loads, it should reflect your CSS customizations.